B.C. premier wants CSIS briefing on alleged Chinese meddling in Vancouver election | CBC News

 "The impact on individuals who choose to step forward and serve their communities, like Ken Sim, being attacked by allegations that are incomplete and leaked that he can't even really respond to is sort of an underscoring of the delicacy of these issues and how they need to be treated with real seriousness."

-Likewise, Stewart told CBC As It Happens that although he wants allegations of foreign interference to be taken seriously, he doesn't believe it's responsible for him losing the mayor's race last fall.
+Meanwhile, Stewart says he want the allegations of foreign interference in Vancouver's municipal election to be taken seriously, although he doesn't believe it's why he lost.

 But, he said, he is still "deeply concerned" about reports of attempted interference with democracies in Canada, particularly at a local level.